Dennis-van-Gils/python-dvg-qdeviceio/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-DvG-QDeviceIO could always use more documentation, whether as part of the official DvG-QDeviceIO docs, in docstrings, or even on the web in blog posts, articles, and such.
+DvG_QDeviceIO could always use more documentation, whether as part of the official DvG_QDeviceIO docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback
 =============================